 As part of their Better World Day Project, our 5th grade students raised $200 for the Westfield Cat Rescue as well approximately 50 other items (food, toys, supplies).
 We have some thoughtful and generous citizens at RCS.
 Great job scholars!

-The following students were recognized for their character and scholarship this morning on the announcements.
-We had a ton of students showing grit, leadership, and responsibility.
-Keep up the good work!
+The following students were recognized for their character and scholarship this morning.
+We have a ton of students demonstrating "grit" as the school year winds down.
+Great job!

 Heather and Lily Woodis visited RCS as part of the Chautauqua County Dairy Promotion Program.
 Our own Emma Rowe participated in the presentation as a dairy ambassador!
 A big thank you to Country Arye Farms in Dewittville for providing the calf.
 The students learned a ton!